This week Gina Gondron talks about tools and rules that every female can embrace to better herself, not just personally but professionally.

 About the Blogger

-Gina Gondron is a Senior Manager in Frazier & Deeter’s Process, Risk and Governance group.
+Gina Gondron is a Partner in Frazier & Deeter’s Process, Risk and Governance (PRG) practice.
 She focuses on information technology audit services to identify, assess, and report on IT governance, risks and controls of various clients.
 Gina has also performed numerous IT Assessments for audit clients and has provided knowledge of business processes related to IT in order to assist in creating risk assessment packages for clients.